You are currently viewing How to Find Hope in God When You’re Depressed

 2. Jesus understands emotional suffering

 When you’re struggling with depression, it’s easy to feel misunderstood, even by the people closest to you.
-But Jesus understands.
+But Jesus understands better than anyone.

 He knows what it’s like to be rejected, to grieve, to feel sorrow so deep that He wept.
 Jesus suffered more than we could possibly imagine.
 He’s not distant or detached from your pain.
 He stepped into it.
 And now, He walks through it with you.

-He doesn’t just offer comfort; He is your comfort.
+He doesn’t just offer comfort; He can be your comfort.

 3. Your feelings are not facts